 While commonly referred to as “SR-22 insurance,” an SR-22 isn’t insurance at all.
 Rather, it’s a document your insurance company files with the state to prove you’re covered by the minimum car insurance required to legally drive.

-Here’s a look at how you can get and maintain an SR-22 in the Land of Lincoln.
+Here’s a look at how you can get and maintain an SR-22 in Illinois.

 Compare car insurance providers

 Find the best rates from insurance providers near you or learn more about state minimums and other requirements in the comprehensive guide to Illinois car insurance.

 Your state DMV will let you know if you need to file an SR-22.
 In Illinois, you must file for an SR-22 if: